zengbing15/lumos_doc/docs/tutorials/querycells.md

 The three fields of a CKB cell and the cell itself all take up CKB capacity.
 The cell must have the capacity that is equal or more than the total size of information stored in the cell.
 For more information, see [Cell](https://nervosnetwork.github.io/docs-new/docs/reference/cell).

-For example, the minimum CKB capacity requirement is 61 CKB (6100000000n) for a common transaction, and 102 CKB (10200000000n) for a DAO deposit transaction.
+For example, the minimum CKB capacity requirement is 61 CKB (6,100,000,000 shannons) for a common transaction, and 102 CKB (10,200,000,000 shannons) for a DAO deposit transaction.

-The [minimalCellCapacity](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/helpers/src/index.ts#L44) function of the @ckb-lumos/helpers package can be used to get the minimal capacity for a cell.
+The [minimalCellCapacity](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/helpers/src/index.ts#L44) function of the `@ckb-lumos/helpers` package can be used to get the minimal capacity for a cell.

 Example: